 A student who provides written notice of cancellation within three (3) business days, excluding weekends and holidays, of executing the enrollment agreement, and before the first day of class is entitled to a refund of all money paid, excluding any non-refundable fees.
-A student requesting cancellation more than three (3) business days after executing the enrollment agreement and making an initial payment, but before their first day of class is entitled to a refund of all money paid, excluding any non-refundable fees, and less a cancellation fee of \$600.
+A student requesting cancellation more than three (3) business days after executing the enrollment agreement and making an initial payment, but before their first day of class is entitled to a refund of all money paid, excluding any non-refundable fees.
+A student agreement and making an initial payment, but before their first day of class is entitled to a refund of all money paid, excluding any non-refundable fees, and less a cancellation fee of \$600.

 All students, including late registrations and transfer-ins, will have their refund calculated according to the schedule below.
 Students who enroll and begin attending classes after the term start date will still be bound by the same refund schedule and cutoff dates as students who started on time.
 Late enrollment does not extend/alter the refund deadlines. (ex.
-During a 10 week term, a student registers late during Week 5 and decides to withdraw a few days later.
-The student is not eligible for a refund as Week 4 of the term had already passed.)
+During a 10 week term, a student registers late during "Week 3" and decides to withdraw a few days later.
+The student is not eligible for a refund as "Week 2" of the term had already passed.)

 For refund calculation, a week shall be considered completed if a student has attended/been marked present one (1) day of class during a given week.
 (Ex.
-A student who attends one (1) class on Monday of "Week 4" and requests a withdrawal on Wednesday will no longer be eligible for a refund as the week will be considered completed.
-The week of withdrawal will then default to "Week 5" where no refund is applicable.)
+A student who attends one (1) class on Monday of "Week 2" and requests a withdrawal on Wednesday will no longer be eligible for a refund as the week will be considered completed.
+The week of withdrawal will then default to "Week 3" where no refund is applicable.)